 So, you don’t have to go to each one of these financial websites to check on the latest news.

 So, you are getting the stock market news and insights all from one place.

 Overview of Stock Market

-I use Finviz almost every day to check how the market is doing for the day.
+I used to use Finviz almost every day to check how the market is doing for the day.

 Finviz VS Finviz Elite

 With Finviz Elite, all the stock quotes, charts, screening and heat maps are real-time.